-At least one copy of every required book will be placed on reserve in the library, for in-library use or overnight check out.
-Most recommended books will also be available in the library.
+The library maintains a Class Reserves collection, with at least one copy of every required book for the current term.
+Class Reserves are for in-library use or overnight check out only.
+In addition, most recommended materials listed on course syllabi will be available in the general collection of the library.

-There are eight student computers configured in an open lab space, a white board, a ceiling mounted projector and a projection screen.
-A printer, two photocopiers, color scanner and an audiovisual viewing station are available.
-Additional equipment such as tape recorders, CD players, network cards and video cameras are available for circulation.
-The wireless network allows students to use their own laptops and print to the networked printer.
+Computer workstations and other audiovisual equipment are available for student use.
+The computers have a number of current software programs for applications such as Bible research, Bible languages, word processing, presentation, and desktop publishing; including Microsoft Word, PowerPoint, and Excel; LOGOS Bible Software; and Hermeneutica's Bible Works.
+A wireless network, available throughout the building, allows students to use their own laptops and print to the networked printer.
 Library-owned flash drives are available for use by students and faculty who are unable to connect to the print server.
 Printing and photocopying charges are \$.10/page.